RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems

-As mentioned, most previous methods for explainability in recommender systems provide explanations in user-based or item-based fashion \citep{survey-reco-xai}.
-The approaches that generate these explanations can either be model-specific or model agnostic, the former constituting the majority of previous methods.
-Models-specific approaches train inherently interpretable models by constraining the embedding space \citep{Peake-and-Wang-data-mining2018}. \citet{explicit-factors-paper-yongfeng} proposed extracting user preferences over attributes from item reviews and using that to provide explanations.
-They train an explicit factor recommender model that takes the user's preference over attributes as an input during training. \citet{Adbollahi-and-Nasraoui-constrain} add constraints in the latent space of the matrix factorization models to encourage explainability -- they provide user and item-based explanations.
+Most previous methods for explainability in collaborative filtering-based (CF-based) recommender systems provide explanations in user-based or item-based fashion \citep{survey-reco-xai}.
+The approaches that generate these explanations can either be model-specific or model agnostic, the former kind constituting the majority of previous approaches.
+Models-specific approaches train inherently interpretable models by either constraining the embedding space or developing custom recommender system architectures that are not usually generalizable.
+For example, \citet{explicit-factors-paper-yongfeng} propose extracting user preferences over attributes from their reviews and using that to provide explanations for recommendations.
+The authors train an explicit factor recommender model that takes the user's preference over attributes as input during training the recommender model.
+Such an approach is restricted to situations where the user reviews over items are available in abundance and also might suffer from the accuracy-interpretability trade-off.
+In another approach, \citet{Adbollahi-and-Nasraoui-constrain} add constraints to the latent space of the matrix factorization models to encourage explainability.
+Even though their approach only provides user and item-based explanations, it lands deep in the accuracy-interpretability trade-off debate.
 There exist many other approaches in this category \citep{Chen2016,Chen2018,Bauman2017,Tao2019,Liu2019,McAuley-and-Leskovec2013,EX3-yongfeng-paper}.
-A major downside of these approaches is that they are \emph{not} post-hoc, i.e., they train a separate model for each recommendation use case, and this is problematic for two primary reasons: 1) there is a potential accuracy-interpretability trade-off, and 2) industrial teams have fine-tuned their recommender models over large datasets, and are rarely willing to train a new model from scratch in order to provide explanations.
-Hence post-hoc explainability techniques attract lot of attention, especially from industry perspective \citep{verma2021amortized,molnar2022-xaibook}.
+As evident, the major downside of these approaches is that they are \emph{not} post-hoc, i.e., they need to modify the recommender system architecture in order to provide explanations -- and this is problematic for two reasons: 1) there is a potential accuracy-interpretability trade-off, and 2) real-world recommender systems are trained and fine-tuned over large datasets, and their developers are rarely willing to train a new model from scratch in order to provide explanations \citep{varshney}.
+Hence post-hoc explainability techniques attract a lot of attention, especially from an industry perspective \citep{verma2021amortized,molnar2022-xaibook}.